-Jessica Larsen is an Associate Professor with the Department of Geology and Geophysics and the Geophysical Institute.
-Jessica received her PhD degree from the University of California Santa Cruz in high pressure Mineral Physics.
+Dr. Jessica Larsen is an associate professor with the Department of Geology and Geophysics and the Geophysical Institute.
+Jessica received her Ph.D. from the University of California Santa Cruz in high pressure mineral physics.
 Jessica changed her focus to volcanology after moving to UAF in 1997.
 She has worked for the Alaska Volcano Observatory since then, focusing on geological mapping, stratigraphy, hazard assessments, petrology, and geochemistry studies of active volcanoes in Alaska and around the world.
 Jessica oversees the UAF Experimental Petrology Lab, conducting research to constrain crustal magma storage and ascent rate dynamics with graduate and undergraduate students.
-Aleutian arc volcanoes.
 Courses taught by Jessica focus on Geological Hazards (GEOS 380) and Volcanology (GEOS 120, 406, and 670).

-Dr. Little is an Associate Professor of Economics in the School of Management at UAF.
-He received his PhD in Economics in 2005 from the University of New Mexico.
-His research expertise includes Applied Microeconomics, Environmental Economics, and Non-market Valuation.
+Dr. Joe Little is an associate professor of economics in the UAF School of Management.
+He received his Ph.D. in economics in 2005 from the University of New Mexico.
+His research expertise includes applied microeconomics, environmental economics, and non-market valuation.

-Barbara Taylor, Ph.D, is an Associate Professor of Biology in Neuroscience and Director of Undergraduate Research and Scholarly Activity (URSA).
-Barbara completed her undergraduate work in Biology at the University of British Columbia, Canada, received a M.S. in Marine Biology in 1990 and a Ph.D. in Marine Biology from the University of British Columbia in 1997.
+Dr. Barbara Taylor is an associate professor of biology in neuroscience and Co-Director of Undergraduate Research and Scholarly Activity (URSA).
+Barbara completed her undergraduate work in biology at the University of British Columbia, Canada, received a M.S. in marine biology in 1990 and a Ph.D. in marine biology from the University of British Columbia in 1997.
 Following postdoctoral positions at the University of Calgary and Dartmouth Medical School, she moved to the University of Alaska Fairbanks in 2003.

 Dr. Karen Taylor

-Dr Karen Taylor joined the Department of Communication Faculty in 2008.
-She received her Ph.D. from the University of Pittsburgh (with certification in History & Philosophy of Science), her M.A. from Texas A&M University, and B.A. is from Tulane University (with a minor in Physics).
-Dr Taylor's academic interests are primarily in organizational communication.
+Dr. Karen Taylor joined the Department of Communication Faculty in 2008.
+She received her Ph.D. from the University of Pittsburgh (with certification in history & philosophy of science), her M.A. from Texas A&M University, and her B.A. from Tulane University (with a minor in physics).
+Dr. Taylor's academic interests are primarily in organizational communication.
 Her research deals with communicating scientific information and the role of communication in knowledge-production.
-More